 The COVID-19 pandemic and the lockdowns across many countries have hit economies hard.
 Many developed countries have poured in trillions of dollars in fiscal and monetary stimulus to protect businesses and households.
-India does not have that kind of resources, given that it was already battling a slowdown even before the pandemic hit.
-While India has announced a Rs 20 lakh crore relief package, much of it has been the form of credit guarantees and some structural reforms.
+India doesn’t have that kind of resources, given that it was already battling a slowdown even before the pandemic hit.
+While, India has announced a Rs 20 lakh crore relief package, much of it has been the form of credit guarantees and some structural reforms.

-Raghuram Rajan, the former governor of the Reserve Bank of India says that given India's limited resources and ability to provide a large fiscal stimulus, it must summon up the necessary political push for serious reforms and offer incentives for businesses, both foreign and domestic, to invest more here.
+Raghuram Rajan, the former governor of the Reserve Bank of India says, given that India has limited resources for a large fiscal stimulus, it must then summon up the necessary political push for serious reforms and offer incentives for business, both foreign as well as domestic to invest more here.

-“Given our lack of resources, we have to do much better on other fronts, both in repairing the economy—which is trying to fix the firms that come damaged out of the crisis—but also helping the households that come damaged and in creating the reforms that give foreign companies an incentive to invest in India, but also Indian companies to invest more in India, given the prospect of growth.”
+“In a sense, given our lack of resources, we have to do much better on other fronts, both in repairing the economy, which is trying to fix the firms that come damaged out of the crisis, but also helping the households that come damaged and in creating the reforms that give foreign companies an incentive to invest in India, but also Indian companies to invest more in India, given the prospect of growth.”

-Rajan was concerned that despite announcing a nationwide lockdown, coronavirus cases continued to rise in India, noting that countries that were not able to control the virus or that were unable to provide relief that industrialised economies have, will find it much harder to revive their economies.
+Rajan was concerned that despite announcing a nationwide lockdown, coronavirus cases continued to rise in India and is of the opinion that the countries that haven’t been able to control the virus or have been unable to provide the relief that the industrialised economies have, will find it much harder to revive their economies.

 Rajan noted that several emerging countries were facing lost decades of growth and to avoid being in that group, India will need to take “strong,” “clever” and “sustained” actions.